AdobeDocs/certification.en/help/certifications/ajo/ajo-e-developer.md

 Purchase your exam voucher at [Adobe Certification Voucher Center](https://market.xvoucher.com/adobe/global){target="_blank"}.

+You can pay for your certification exam by voucher or credit card.
+To purchase an exam voucher go to: [Adobe Certification Voucher Center](https://market.xvoucher.com/adobe/global){target="_blank"}.

-Apply the voucher code when you schedule your exam.
+You can apply the voucher code when you schedule your exam.
 If you have a discount, it will apply at checkout.

 >[!ENDTABS]

 **Questions**

-View the certification [FAQs](https://solutionpartners.adobe.com/solution-partners/training_and_certification/certification/certification_faq.html#){target="_blank"}.
+View the certification [FAQs](https://experienceleague.corp.adobe.com/docs/certification/certification/faq.html?lang=en){target="_blank"}.

 Additional questions?
 Please email `certif@adobe.com`.